dotnet/designs/accepted/2023/wasm-browser-threads.md

 - it's not clear how to make this single-file
 - because web workers need to start separate script(s) via `new Worker('./dotnet.js', {type: 'module'})`
     - we can start a WebWorker with a Blob, but that's not CSP friendly.
-    - when bundled together with user code, into "my-react-application.js" we don't have way how to `new Worker('./dotnet.js')` anymore.
+    - when bundled together with user code, into `./my-react-application.js` we don't have way how to `new Worker('./dotnet.js')` anymore.
 - emscripten uses `dotnet.native.worker.js` script.
 At the moment we don't have nice way how to customize what is inside of it.
+- for ST build we have JS API to replace our dynamic `import()` of our modules with provided instance of a module.
+    - we would have to have some way how 3rs party code could become responsible for doing it also on web worker (which we start)

 ## Subtle crypto
 - once we have have all managed threads outside of the UI thread
 - we could synchronously wait for another thread to do async operations
 - and use [async API of subtle crypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)

 ## Lazy DLLImport - download
 - once we have have all managed threads outside of the UI thread
 - we could synchronously wait for another thread to do async operations
 - to fetch another DLL which was not pre-downloaded

 # Current state 2023 Sep